supernova4869/s_mmpbsa/docs/introduction.rst

 Why Choose s_mmpbsa?
 -------------------

-Although Gromacs is a widely used molecular dynamics simulation software, it does not officially support MM/PB-SA calculations.
-There are many MM/PB-SA tools on the market that can handle Gromacs trajectories, but most of them have the following limitations:
+Although Gromacs is a widely used molecular dynamics simulation software, it does not officially support MM-PBSA calculations.
+There are many MM-PBSA tools on the market that can handle Gromacs trajectories, but most of them have the following limitations:

 1. **Complex installation and usage**
 2. **Not supporting new versions of Gromacs**